Eva Cassidy: Unofficial releases

 The re-released Method Actor album cover showing Cassidy's prominent name placement, which resulted in a lawsuit.
 The original LP cover artwork was done by Cassidy herself.

 A collection of previously unreleased studio recordings from 1987 to 1991 was released in 2000 as No Boundaries.
 This release was not endorsed by the Cassidy family and was released on a different label.
 An AllMusic review of the album stated that even "a gifted vocalist like Eva Cassidy can only do so much with bad material".

-In 2002, the self-titled 1988 album by the band Method Actor which featured Cassidy was re-released by the band's guitarist and producer David Lourim, with Cassidy's name displayed prominently on the cover.
+In 2002, the eponymous 1988 album by the band Method Actor, which featured Cassidy, was re-released by the band's guitarist and producer David Lourim, with Cassidy's name displayed prominently on the cover.
 The Cassidy family and Blix Street Records filed a lawsuit against Lourim, claiming that Cassidy's name was used in a misleading fashion and that Blix Street had exclusive rights to her recordings.
 Lourim had Cassidy's written permission to release the album, and eventually the cover was changed to look like the original LP album, while already released copies had a sticker affixed to indicate that they were not solo Eva Cassidy albums.

 A bootleg recording was in circulation called Live at Pearl's.
 It was recorded at Pearl's Restaurant in Annapolis, Maryland, in 1994 and copies of the recording were circulated among friends and family after her death.
 Some of the songs on the recording were also on Imagine and American Tune.
-Another recording from the early '90s, featuring Mick Fleetwood on drums and recorded at his restaurant 'Fleetwood's' in Alexandria, Virginia, was in the possession of writer/musician Niki Lee, the former wife of pianist Lenny Williams, 1988–1996.
+Another recording from the early '90s, featuring Mick Fleetwood on drums and recorded at his restaurant Fleetwood's in Alexandria, Virginia, was in the possession of writer/musician Niki Lee, the former wife of pianist Lenny Williams, 1988–1996.
 Lee discovered it in her garage and attempted to sell it on eBay in 2008 for £250,000 (around US$491,249 at that time; ~$659,650 in 2022 terms).
 She said she had converted the dollars to pounds incorrectly, and was criticised by Cassidy fans for her mistake.
 Lee sold the recording to a private buyer as the copyright holder, Blix Street Records, refused to release recordings owned by Cassidy's friends.
 This was still the case as of 2024.
 Blix Street threatened lawsuits to anyone who tried to release previously unreleased tracks.

 To mark the 20th anniversary of the Blues Alley concert, Blix Street Records released Nightbird, a 32-track double CD album, in November 2015.
 Nightbird comprised the complete Blues Alley concert recordings, including eight previously unreleased songs, from the night of January 3, 1996.
 The European version of the CD package included a DVD with 12 video performances from the Blues Alley concert.
 Nightbird was also released as a four-LP vinyl package worldwide.